Augustine Zhao Rong and Chinese martyrs – Readings

 Benedict was not a priest, and there is no evidence that he intended to found a religious order.
 His principal goal and achievement was to write a Rule or way of life.
 Today’s Order of St Benedict (OSB) is of later origin and not a ‘religious order’ as commonly understood, but rather a confederation of congregations into which the traditionally independent Benedictine abbeys have affiliated themselves for the purpose of representing their mutual interests—without however losing any of their autonomy.
 Benedict’s own personality is reflected in his description of the kind of person the abbot should be: wise, discreet, flexible, learned in the law of God, but also a spiritual father to his community.
 Gregory’s Dialogues spoke of him as having second sight and miraculous powers.

 Because of its inner qualities and the endorsement it received from secular rulers and other founders of religious institutes, Benedict’s Rule became the standard monastic code in the early Middle Ages.
-Because of it’s flexibility, it could be adapted to the different needs of society in different places.
+Because of its flexibility, it could be adapted to the different needs of society in different places.
 In a world of civil turmoil with the break-up of the Roman Empire, it was the monasteries which became centres of learning, agriculture, hospitality, and medicine in a way which Benedict himself could never have imagined.

 The best known symbols connected with Benedict are a broken cup (containing poison) and a raven.
 He is also shown wearing a monastic cowl and holding either the Rule or a rod for corporal punishment.
 Benedict spent the rest of his life realising the ideal of monasticism contained in his rule.